 Our Presto Touch product has accounted for the majority of our historical revenue.
-However, we expect an increasing mix of our future revenue to come from our Vision and Voice products.
+However, we expect an increasing mix of our future revenue to come from our AI Platform (previously Voice and Vision) products.

 We benefit from a predictable, recurring revenue model from enterprise restaurant chains.
-We serve a blue-chip customer base with multibillion-dollar gross merchandise volume potential and high net retention rates.